 Susan Collins — Incumbent Profile

 Collins has cultivated her moderate image through a series of high-profile breaks with her party.
-She voted to convict President Trump in both impeachment trials.
+She voted to acquit Trump in his first impeachment trial (Ukraine, 2020) but voted to convict in the second (January 6, 2021) — one of only 7 Republican senators to do so.
 She co-sponsored bipartisan gun safety legislation after mass shootings.
 She opposed the repeal of the Affordable Care Act's individual mandate provisions.
 She has worked across the aisle on infrastructure, veterans' care, and appropriations.
 None of these positions have cost her the Republican nomination in Maine, where the GOP primary electorate is significantly more moderate than in most other states.

 Ranked-Choice Voting in Maine